-At this point your Scouts should have all received or will receive their Summer Camp Informers and information on the Spring Nut Sale fundraiser and the Spring Chocolate Sale fundraiser that should be getting the camp excitement started in your unit.
+At this point your Scouts should have all received or will receive their Summer Camp Informers and information on JVC's Spring Sale fundraiser that should be getting the camp excitement started in your unit.

-We are continuing to ask leaders and scouts to assist us in keeping everyone healthy by maintaining high levels of personal sanitation in your units through proper hand washing, regular bathing, and disclosing any recent or current illness when checking into camp.
+We are continuing to ask Unit Leaders and Scouts to assist us in keeping everyone healthy by maintaining high levels of personal sanitation in your units through proper hand washing, regular bathing, and disclosing any recent or current illness when checking into camp.
 Remember "Every Day is Shower Day"!
-We are committed to providing the most safe and effective camping experience possible for your units.
+We are committed to providing the safest and most effective camping experience possible for your units.

 As a reminder it is mandatory that all leaders have current YPT training prior to attending camp.
-Additionally, the policy regarding leaders at resident camps requires that all leaders attending a residence camp (72 hours or more) must be a registered leader in the BSA having completed required background checks and Youth Protection.
+Additionally, the policy regarding adults at resident camps requires that all adults attending an overnight Scouting activity must be a registered leader in the BSA having completed required background checks and Youth Protection.
 Please remember that as a BSA Volunteer you are a mandated reporter, and as such you must report any suspected abuse to the State and to the BSA.
 These policies are intended to keep our Scouts safe.
-Leaders are also reminded that all scouts and scouters who are in camp are required to have an up-to-date health history and physical examination form.
+Leaders are also reminded that all Scouts and Scouters who are in camp are required to have an up-to-date health history and physical examination form.
 Anyone staying longer than 24 hours must have Part C of the form completed by their medical provider.